Mapping the Spiral of Silence: Surveying Unspoken Opinions in Online Communities: Method

-First, we must select which subreddits to provide as input to the LLM.
-We focus on subreddits that focus on political and social issues, since \citet{noelle1974spiral} posits that morally laden subjects typically trigger the spiral of silence.
-To identify these communities, we start with the 2,040 subreddits on \texttt{r/ListOfSubreddits} and sample the 50 hottest submissions in each.
-We then filter for the following criteria: (1)~the majority of submissions are in English as classified by \texttt{langdetect}~\cite{nakatani2010langdetect}; (2)~$\geq80\%$ of submissions are classified to contain political content; and (3)~the subreddit has over 100K members.
+To run our topic generation pipeline, we must select which subreddits to provide as input to the LLM.
+For this work, we focus on subreddits that focus on political and social issues, since \citet{noelle1974spiral} posits that morally laden subjects typically trigger the spiral of silence.
+To identify these communities, we start with the 2,040 subreddits on \texttt{r/ListOfSubreddits} and sample the 50 hottest submissions in each as of January 2024 accessed via the Reddit API.
+We then filter for the following criteria: (1)~the majority of submissions are in English as classified by \texttt{langdetect}~\cite{nakatani2010langdetect}; (2)~$\geq80\%$ of submissions are classified to contain political content using an LLM classifier on the post title following an approach from prior work~\cite{piccardi2024social} (see Appendix~\ref{sec:app_subreddit_selection} for prompt); and (3)~the subreddit has over 100K members.
 Filtering leaves us with 23 political subreddits.

-Since we seek to compare variation in opinion expression on topics based on community-level differences, we want to identify a single, static set of topics that are relevant across all 23 subreddits.
-We select \texttt{r/politics} and \texttt{r/worldnews} as the communities to input to the LLM based on their size and high proportion of political content.
+Since we seek to compare variation in opinion expression on topics based on community-level differences, we want to identify a single, static set of topics that are likely to be relevant across all 23 subreddits.
+To ensure broad applicability of the topics, we selected \texttt{r/politics} and \texttt{r/worldnews} as input to the LLM for topic generation based on their size and generality, rather than using more specialized subreddits that might yield niche topics with limited relevance across communities.
 Using our pipeline, we generate 40 topics (i.e., 20 per subreddit) with opposing viewpoints for each topic.
+As shown in Table~\ref{tab:shortened_list}, topics covered a range of political and social issues, including abortion rights, military spending, and affirmative action.
+Each identified \textit{topic} contains two \textit{viewpoints} that articulate two main clusters of opinion on the topic: for example, with affirmative action, one viewpoint states, ``\emph{I believe affirmative action counters systemic biases and fosters a diverse, inclusive society},'' and the other viewpoint states, ``\emph{I believe affirmative action could unintentionally cause reverse discrimination and undermine merit, potentially increasing societal division}.''
+For the full list of topics and viewpoints, refer to Appendix Table~\ref{tab:viewpoint_list}.

-\subsubsection{Validating Generated Topics and Viewpoints}
+\subsection{Validating Generated Topics and Viewpoints}

+Once we have our generated topics, how do we ensure that they fall within the bounds of what is acceptable for a given subreddit?
+We conduct three checks to validate and filter our generations.
+First, we manually inspect each of the generations for coherence.
+Then, we survey active community members to certify that the generated topics are relevant and appropriate to the subreddit.
+Finally, we conduct an ``intrusion test'' also with active community members to verify that our generated topics could plausibly appear in posts on the subreddit.
+We apply our checks in a sequential order, meaning that only the topics that pass the coherence check are included in the community-specific relevance check and so on.